andywenk/couchdb_day_hamburg/blog_post_for_couchdb_blog.md

 ##Interested CouchDB folks

 Another awesome fact was the interestd of the community.
 We created a little ticket site at [Tito](https://ti.to/andywenk/couchdbday-hamburg-2015) and after just two days, there were already 20 interested people.
+Without knowing a date, a location or even a schedule for the day.
 Wow.
 (Side note: a big thank you goes out to Doc at Tito.
 The support is extremely awesome and you should really check out [Tito](https://ti.to/home).
 This service is brilliant).

 ##Tickets available - FOR FREE